xhajnal/DiPS/models/examples/bees/README.md

 - To compute the optimised point:
 	- We select Apply non-decreasing params checkbox and press Optimise parameters button.
 	- After the procedure is complete, a new window with the results is shown.
+	- you can compare the result with those we have obtained in the `optimisation_results` folder
 - To calculate the constraints,
 	- we continue to the next tab, and we press Calculate constraints button.
 	- The constraints will be shown in the editor.